-No, the column that is used in distribution clause cannot be used for updates.
+No, the column that is used in the distribution clause cannot be used for updates.

 Use Create Table As (CTAS) to redistribute the data in a table.
-While creating the new table specify the distribute on clause to distribute the data on the new columns.
+While creating the new table specify the distribution on clause to distribute the data on the new columns.

-CTAS will get distribution from the original table.
+CTAS will get a distribution from the original table.

 To check the distribution of rows run the following query

 SELECT data sliced, COUNT(*)FROM GROUP BY data sliced

 When you join tables that are distributed on the same key and used these key columns in the join condition, then each SPU in Netezza works 100% independent of the other, as the required data is available in itself.
 This type of joins is called collocated joins.

 Whenever it is not possible to do a collocated join, Netezza either redistributes the tables or broadcasts the table.
 When the table is a small one, then Netezza broadcasts the table.
 Otherwise, Netezza redistributes the table.